-During this survey, attended noise monitoring was done during the evening and night periods at each location.
+During this survey, attended noise monitoring was done during the evening and night periods at each location in accordance with the NMP.
 The duration of each measurement was 15 minutes.
 Atmospheric conditions were measured at each monitoring location.

 Measured sound levels from various sources were noted during each measurement, and particular attention was paid to the extent of site contribution (if any) to measured levels.
-At each monitoring location, the site-only $L{Aeq,15minute}$ and L{Amax} were measured directly or determined by other methods detailed in Section 7.1 of the NPfI.
+At each monitoring location, the site-only $L{Aeq,15minute}$ and $L{Amax}$ were measured directly or determined by other methods detailed in Section 7.1 of the NPfI.
+For example, frequency filtering and observations when extraneous noise is low are some of the techniques used to isolate site noise contribution.